How to cut the cable cord and save money in 2018

 Budgeting a month’s worth of your old cable bill for a new router that will last years is a good call.

-If you need a new router, Netgear AC1750 has a nice range for a big household.
+If you need a new router, Netgear R6400 (AC1750) has a nice range for a big household.
 It’s what I use at home.
 I have even written a review on the best WiFi routers for cord cutters.
-If you get to a point where you’re considering sharing an Internet connection to save on your monthly bills, this is a decent modem as well.
+If you get to a point where you’re considering sharing an Internet connection to save on your monthly bills, this is a decent router as well.

-Below is a quick roundup of the best cord cutting tech in 2017.
+Below is a quick roundup of the best cord cutting tech in 2018.
 You can find reviews for on all of these items on the site.
-My latest pick for a streaming device/game console is the new NVIDIA SHEILD TV.
-NVIDIA’s addition of Google Voice Search to its Android TV operating system allows for some cool options to cruise through Netflix and Amazon Video.
-It’s plans to operate as a voice-operated smart home hub will be something to watch in 2017.
+My new pick for a streaming device is the new Roku Streaming Stick+ after spending several days testing it out with a couple of TVs around my house.